cjnaz/funcs3-Python-script-framework/README.md

 Suggested application:  Write a script that checks status on critical processes on your server, and if anything is wrong then send out a notification.

 `snd_email` supports sending a message built up by the script code as a python string, or by pointing to a file.

-An enhancement needed is cleanly working with both SSL and non-SSL SMTP servers.
-The current implementation is non-SSL.
+The `EmailServer` and `EmailServerPort` settings in the config file support port 25 (plain text), port 465 (SSL), port 587 with plain text, and port 587 with TLS.

 ### Lock file
 For scripts that may take a long time to run and are run by CRON, the possibility exists that a job is still running when CRON wants to